-All new trees in reserves and road reserves require the approval of the QLDC Arborist unless tress are approved species from QLDC Street Tree Planting Guidelines Appendix L. Refer Appendix I for QLDC Street Tree Planting Guidelines.
+All new trees in reserves and road reserves require the approval of the QLDC Arborist unless tress are approved species from QLDC Street Tree Planting Guidelines Appendix I. When garden assets lie within the road corridor and are in areas of 50 km/hr and above, approval by QLDC's Parks and Opens Spaces Manager is required.
+This will be assessed based on appropriate levels of service and traffic management requirements.